-CCPA creates a private right of action for consumers whose personal information is compromised via data breaches, with penalties up to $750 per consumer per violation.
+CPRA creates a private right of action for consumers whose personal information or email login information is compromised via data breaches, with penalties up to $750 per consumer per violation.
 These statutory damages can add up: a single breach affecting 100,000 California customers could yield $75M in statutory damages alone, which can be pursued via class action litigation.
 And consumers are not limited by the statutory amount if they are able to show greater actual damages from a violation.

 The law also provides a 30-day cure period for noticed violations, theoretically providing a critical way out of statutory penalties.
 However, “cure” is not defined in the law, and it’s not entirely clear how a business could “cure” a data breach that has already affected consumers.

+CPRA slightly clarifies this ambiguity by stating that the implementation and maintenance of reasonable security procedures and practices following a breach does not constitute a cure to that breach.
 What’s more, the California Attorney General may seek additional penalties of up to $2,500 per violation, or up to $7,500 for each intentional violation.
-Further, the AG may seek an injunction against a company it believes to be violating CCPA, which could grind business to a halt.
+Further, the AG may seek an injunction against a company it believes to be violating CPRA, which could grind business to a halt.

-CCPA was drafted exceedingly quickly for political and logistical reasons, and creating an effective law of such broad reach is a legislative challenge under the best of circumstances.
-CCPA’s passage has already been followed by numerous amendments with the intent to clarify, streamline, and delay enforcement of certain aspects of the law, yet many ambiguities remain.
+CCPA was drafted quickly, and creating an effective law of such broad reach was a legislative challenge under the best of circumstances.

 DocuSign provides much more than the industry-leading e-signature service.
-The DocuSign Agreement Cloud features a broad array of tools to help organizations prepare, sign, act on, and manage their agreements.
+DocuSign solutions include a broad array of tools to help organizations prepare, sign, act on, and manage their agreements.

-For addressing the challenges of CCPA, that means tools to help:
+For addressing the challenges of CPRA, that means tools to help:

 - Securely process consumer requests to access private data and “opt out” of sharing